13588112254/littlefs/DESIGN.md

 complexity is _O(1)_ by bounding the input.

 In the case of COW data structures, we can try twisting the definition a bit.
-Lets say that our COW structure doesn't copy after a single write, but instead copies after _n_ writes.
+Let's say that our COW structure doesn't copy after a single write, but instead copies after _n_ writes.
 This doesn't change most COW properties (assuming you can write atomically!), but what it does do is prevent the upward motion of wear.
-This sort of copy-on-bounded-writes (CObW) still focuses wear, but at each level we divide the propogation of wear by _n_.
-With a sufficiently large _n_ (&gt; branching factor) wear propogation is no longer a problem.
+This sort of copy-on-bounded-writes (CObW) still focuses wear, but at each level we divide the propagation of wear by _n_.
+With a sufficiently large _n_ (&gt; branching factor) wear propagation is no longer a problem.

 See where this is going?
 Separate, logging and COW are imperfect solutions and have weaknesses that limit their usefulness.
 But if we merge the two they can